dexter2406/Monodepth2-TF2/README.md

 However, no worries, it's just a simple code **merely for singlet depth estimation** (for now).
 That is, **no** PoseNet, training and evaluation yet.
 Anyways, Take one minute you will know what's going on in there.

 `simple_run.py`: as the name suggests, it's a simple run.
-Just change the vidoe path.
+Just change the vidoe & weights path, and of course put the weight (linke below) in the corresponding order..

 `depth_esitmator_demo.py`: complete demo, where the model is encapsuled in Classes.